 Winner

-1 by ONE High Fidelity Belt Drive Turntable with Built-in Speakers, Vinyl Record Player with Magnetic Cartridge, Bluetooth Playback and Aux-in Functionality, Auto Off
+1 BY ONE High Fidelity Belt Drive Turntable with Built-in Speakers, Vinyl Record Player with Magnetic Cartridge, Wireless Playback and Aux-in Functionality, Auto Off

 The 1 by ONE High Fidelity Belt Drive Turntable is an appealing choice for vinyl enthusiasts with its vintage look crafted from wood and metal.
 The belt drive mechanism helps reduce vibration, providing smoother playback.
 It supports both 33 and 45 RPM speeds, making it versatile for different record types.